GMAT Score for Michigan Ross School of Business

 It’s important to keep these statements in mind.
 While Ross does not specify required minimums for undergraduate GPA, GMAT scores, or work experience, like most other top MBA programs, Ross seems to prefer that its students have a few years of work experience under their belts.

 Does that mean you have to hit the 5-year mark in your career to be competitive at Ross?
 Not necessarily.
 After all, work experience is just one factor among many that admissions will consider.
-However, if you want to have the best possible shot at gaining entry to Ross, you may want to apply when you can count yourself in that “more than 2 years” category.
+However, you may want to apply when you can count yourself in that “more than 2 years” category.
+This will help give you the best possible shot at gaining entry to Ross.

 Notable Demographic Shifts